Campus Improvement Plan

 Problem Statements Identifying Family and Community Engagement Needs

 Problem Statement 2: Partnerships with corporate or businesses in the area could be developed further.
-Root Cause: Staff resources available to recruit or network are extremely limited.

 Goal 1: Student Achievement